 Some medications should be taken and others should not.
 It is important to discuss this with your physicians.
-Please bring all your medications with you on the day of surgery.

 You must make arrangements for a responsible adult to take you home after your surgery.
 You will not be able to drive yourself home.
 You may not be alone the first 24 hours.

 Many patients are apprehensive about anesthesia and surgery.
 If you are well informed, you will be better prepared and more relaxed.
 Talk with your anesthesiologist and ask questions.
 Your anesthesiologist is your advocate and is experienced in making your surgery and recovery as safe and comfortable as possible.

 What to expect